Skip to content

 app_id

 Specifies the Azure Entra ID application (client) ID used by Himmelblau for directory operations such as reading extended attributes (for example, the gidNumber attribute used in RFC 2307 idmapping).
-If logon_token_app_id is not set, this application ID is also used when requesting access tokens for the user logon script.

 Note: In the Azure Portal for the application corresponding to app_id, ensure that the redirect URI himmelblau://Himmelblau.EntraId.BrokerPlugin is enabled under "Mobile and desktop applications" in the Authentication section.
 This allows Himmelblau to correctly handle interactive token redirection.